janosgyerik/articles/hacking-contest-lessons/level1.md

 - The explanation of the level always contains a hint to beat the challange, so it's good to read it carefully.

-Let's get started!
-Taking the hint from the explanation of the level, look at the files in the `/levels/level01` directory:
+Taking the hint from the explanation of the level, let's look at the files in the `/levels/level01` directory:

 ```
 $ ls -l /levels/level01